Leverege/amplify-docs/docs/config/config-basics.md

     1. **Personal Blueprint Level** - Me on any page showing this page's Blueprint type: The option to select this dashboard will appear for only the current user on any page of any role on a page of the same Blueprint type as the one being configured.
 This will create an option in the dropdown under the “Mine” section.

+[Available To Screenshot]

+!!!
+Question "Saving to Current User & Page Only"
     Looking for an option to save the configured page to the current user for the current role and current path?
-Save the dashboard to the Default dashboard by click the check mark next to the left of the dashboard selector?
+Save the dashboard to the Default dashboard by click the check mark next to the left of the dashboard selector.

 ### Set the Defaults Of The Page